keu/docs/astro/manage-deployments-as-code.md

 - Store a Deployment file that represents the configurations of an existing Deployment.
 You can make changes to this file to update a Deployment faster and more easily than doing so with the Cloud UI or individual Astro CLI commands.
 - Use a template file from an existing Deployment to create another Deployment with the same configurations.
 This is an alternative to creating a new Deployment in the Cloud UI and manually copying configurations.

-Astro supports updating a Deployment programmatically with [Deployment API keys](api-keys.md), but you cannot currently automate creating a Deployment as part of a CI/CD workflow.
-You also cannot programmatically update or copy Airflow connections and variables across Deployments.
-Support for both of these features is coming soon.
+Astro supports updating a Deployment programmatically with [Deployment API keys](api-keys.md), but you can't  automate creating a Deployment as part of a CI/CD workflow.

 ## Inspect a Deployment